Are you replacing your roof and curious about the types of shingles available?

 - Prices range from $15,000 and up, depending on the size of your home

-The Verdict on Roof Shingle Types –
+The Verdict on Types of Roof Shingles

-*Pricing is based on Modernize article here.
+*Pricing is based on the Modernize article here.

 Frequently Asked Questions

-Can you install shingles yourself?
+1. Can you install shingles yourself?

 Professional roofing contractors replace almost all roofs.
 Painting a room or adding some trim to the inside of your home is a simple DIY project, but replacing your own roofing shingles is no easy task and is not one to try on your own.
 Everything from replacing the flashing to installing the ridge vent makes a new roof project difficult.
 Most people realize that hiring an exterior contractor is necessary, including for safety purposes.

-How do you know if you need new shingles or a new roof?
+2. How do you know if you need new shingles or a new roof?

 Similar to how you have signs that indicate your own health, a roof that needs to be replaced has signs that say “Replace Me.”
 A traditional roof will show signs of wear and tear, which can include: